 3. What Are The Qualities That A Head Start Teacher Need To Be Successful?

 To be successful in this role, a head start teacher must have excellent knowledge of early childhood development, strategies for implementing curriculum teaching techniques, as well as assessment methods that are in line with the state education standards.
-He or she must have strong early childhood education expertise, stamina, patience, as well as people, communication, and supervisory skills.
-A top-notch head start teacher should have an interest to work in a team and the ability to love and accommodate all early childhood students.
+He or she must have strong early childhood education expertise, stamina, patience, people, communication, and supervisory skills.
+A top-notch head start teacher should have an interest in working in a team and the ability to love and accommodate all early childhood students.

 4. What Major Challenges Did You Face During Your Last Role?
 How Did You Manage Them?

 I had not interacted with many young kids.
 Coordinating them at once was a great challenge for me in the beginning.
-To manage them, I planned a wide range of activities within the early childhood curriculum that supported the growth of children within their cognitive, social, physical development, and language.
+To manage them, I planned a wide range of activities within the early childhood curriculum that supported children’s growth in their cognitive, social, and physical development and language.
 Additionally, I offered differentiated instructions for pupils of a wide range of abilities within the classroom setting.
-To my surprise, they were all able to follow those instructions even to date.
+To my surprise, they could all follow those instructions even to date.